🎁 Free Shipping on ALL Orders over $50 (U.S. ONLY)

 Lastly, regularly clean your makeup brushes.
 If you’re consistently using them and never wash them, they can become contaminated very easily.
 You can simply wash them with a mild soap and water, or spray them with hypochlorous acid, and then let them dry completely before using.

-Below you’ll find Dr. O’Dell’s recommendations for safer makeup brands.
+Below you’ll find recommendations for safer makeup brands.
 Many of these companies are helping to bring to light how antiquated the current FDA laws are, which is fantastic.
 Other resources you can use if you’re unsure about a chemical is the Think Dirty App and the EWG Skin Deep website.

 ÈyesAreTheStory.com is a great resource for clinically-tested formulas that were created through the lens of your eyes.
 This company has blacklisted toxic ingredients found in mainstream cosmetics and skincare.
 They not only embrace the safe beauty movement, but they're leading a new conversation about optimal eye protection and endocrine health, informed by a science-based platform.
 We love them because they develop highly effective products to bring out your boldest beauty without asking you to pay the ultimate price: your health.
 Click here to check out their mascara.